-Profile and Mental Health
+Profile and Mental Health of Andrei Chikatilo

 Andrei Chikatilo started committing crimes in his late teens.
-He was also called as Butcher of Rostov, Forest strip killer, Red Ripper, as well as the Rostov Ripper.
+He was also called Butcher of Rostov, Forest strip killer, and Red Ripper, as well as the Rostov Ripper.
 He once stated an incident to the psychologist who counseled him during the trial.

 Homicides Committed by Andrei Chikatilo

 Andrei joined the high school as a teacher post his failure of finding a job.
 However, he was charged with sexual abuse and was thrown out of the school after he groped two teenage girls who were his students.

 Chikatilo’s first-ever recorded murder was on December 22nd, 1978, when he killed a nine-year-old girl named Yelena and mutilated her body.
 However, during the occurrence of the crime, Andrei was not suspected.
 Her body was found after two days.

 Pedestrians described Yelena talking to a man and this made the police arrest Aleksandr Kravchenko, a 25-year-old laborer who also served a previous [email protected] conviction.

 On September 3rd, 1989, Larisa Tkachenko, a 17-year-old girl went missing.
 Two days after her body was found, it was discovered that she was mutilated in the same pattern in which Yelena’s body was tortured.
 But at this time Aleksandr was serving his prison days.
 This incident turned the angle of investigation.
 After Larisa, furthermore, bodies of young girls and boys surfaced in Yabluchnyk.